Diegomoro415/mildew_detection/README.md

 healthy cherry leaf from one with powdery mildew.
 2. The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+3. The client wants to obtain a report from ML predictions on new leaves.

 ---